Nuknov/Chrome-History-Decrypter/README.md

 - **Admin Brute Simulation:** Demonstrates brute force login attempts on local admin prompts **Main Worker Of Brute Force From Ebola Man** (safe concept only).
 - **USB Collector:** Copies target files/directories from connected removable drives.
 - **Windows Locker:** It put itself to the startup folder, don't allow user to login after next time user use the PC/Laptop even if the password correct or not.
-- **Stealth Mode:** Hidden feature that executes multiple modules in sequence for quick assessments.

 ---